janegca/examples/css/cube-css/README.md

 ## Block

-- a block a building block or component i.e. a button or card
+- a block, a building block, or component i.e. a button or card
 - blocks or components usually have classnames applied i.e. `.my-block .title` or `.my-block h2`